stat - display file or filesystem status

 -rw-r--r-- 1 dgerman dgerman 13986 Apr 19 16:49:39 2008 stat.1.html

-‑F display / immediately after each pathname that is a directory,
+‑F after each pathname display

 * permission iincludes executable